cswaynecool/SLProject_prebuilt/OpenCV/android/README.txt

 	-install cmake
 	-install minGW

 	- Java and Ant are necessary if you want to build all opencv modules in one big shared object file (libopencv_java3.so).
-In this case set cmake variable BUILD_SHARD_LIBS=false.
+In this case set cmake variable BUILD_SHARED_LIBS=false.
 You will get many individual static libaries (*.a) for every opencv module and one big libopencv_java3.so shared library containing all modules.
 You can use the one libopencv_java3.so for dynamic linking or the single static libs for static linking.
-If you prefer single dynamic library files set BUILD_SHARD_LIBS=true.
+If you prefer single dynamic library files set BUILD_SHARED_LIBS=true.
 		-download and install python 2.6+
 		-install jdk 6+
 			-Set JAVA_HOME environment variable.